 Be an Animal!
 Mask & Movement

 With ready-made animal masks provided by the instructor, students will learn the basics of mask performance.
 The workshop may culminate in a works-in-progress presentation to fellow schoolmates.
-Folk dance movement motifs may be integrated into workshops with younger students.
+Folk dance movement motifs may be integrated for younger students.

-Participate in a workshop in Eco-conscious mask and puppet construction.
-Use everyday household consumer packaging waste such as cereal boxes, grocery sacks and soda bottles to construct unique mask and puppet creations.
+This eco-conscious mask and puppet construction workshop uses everyday household consumer packaging waste such as cereal boxes, grocery sacks and soda bottles to construct unique mask and puppet creations.